 Ali Harrington, Senior Liman Fellow in Residence - Office Hours: to be posted once class begins

 Faith Barksdale, Alexandra Eynon, Stephanie Garlock, Daniel Phillips

 Judith Resnik, Arthur Liman Professor of Law

-The class may be audited, with permission of the instructor; doing so requires regular attendance.
-Visitors, again with permission, are also welcome.
+In addition, this class may be audited with permission of the instructors.
+Doing so requires regular attendance.
+Visitors, with permission, are also welcome.

 Students with documented disabilities should contact the Yale University Resource Office on Disabilities by email to the director, Sarah Scott Chang (firstname.lastname@example.org), to request accommodation for examinations or other course related needs.
 The Resource Office on Disabilities will work directly with the Registrar’s Office on accommodations.